 This memorial was erected by the Toowoomba citizens as an appreciation of service rendered to Toowoomba and Districts by William Charles Peak on the 8th of August 1936.

 This Buffalo-Springfield steamroller was manufactured by the Buffalo-Springfield Roller Company in Springfield, Ohio, U.S.A in the second decade of the twentieth century.
 The Toowoomba City Council purchased it in 1937 from the contracting firm W.B.
 Carr of South Brisbane.
 At the time of purchase, the machine was overhauled and it remained in active service until 1956 with nothing more than routine maintenance.
 Due to its historical significance, we discourage play or climbing on the artefact.
 There is purpose-built children's play equipment in close proximity for play activities.

 The Cypress Avenue, planted in an unusual diagonal direction in the early twentieth century, remains partly evident today.
 The trees are predominantly Monterey Cypress (Cupressus macrocarpa) native to the Central Coast of California.
 An avenue of trees originally planted in 1875 creates broad avenues throughout the park.

 Frog's Hollow is recorded as being where the Alford family, on their way to Drayton, came in contact with Aboriginal Australians in 1842.
 Later the Eastern Swamp became the official camping ground for travellers and teamsters and a brick-making place.
-On Boxing Day, 1859, horse races, the first with a purse of 12 pounds and entrance of one pound, were run.
+On Boxing Day 1859, horse races were run, the first with a purse of 12 pounds and entrance of one pound.
 In 1914 Junior Cricket was played in “Frogs Hollow”, in 1918 – 1921 its name was sometimes written as “Frog Hollow”.
 The name continues today.